yuntaobc/FlaskNeo4jEcharts/record.md

   269076259 properties
 Peak memory usage: 1.087GiB
 There were bad entries which were skipped and logged into /media/yuntaobc/E/Ubuntu/neo-data/final/import.report

+IMPORT DONE in 7m 37s 994ms.
+Imported:
+  1903034 nodes
+  202484808 relationships
+  253754618 properties
+Peak memory usage: 257.1MiB
+There were bad entries which were skipped and logged into /home/yuntaobc/Programs/neo4j-community/bin/final/import.report

 ```
 #### Directory